antonio2120/adonaybeautyschool/README.md

-# Adonis Beauty School - Management System
+# Adonay Beauty School - Management System

-A comprehensive web-based management system for Adonis Beauty School with responsive design for PCs, tablets, and mobile devices.
+A comprehensive web-based management system for Adonay Beauty School with responsive design for PCs, tablets, and mobile devices.

 ## Features